Benzinga/python-bztcp/README.md

 ```

 If you want to get a more granular look at the connection status,
-you can handle individual messages instead of just content items:
+you can handle individual messages instead of just content items,
+as well as disconnect the stream on command:

 ```python
 from bztcp.client import Client, STATUS_STREAM